David J. Marmins

 Biography

-David is a partner in the Litigation and Real Estate practices and co-chair of AGG’s Retail industry team.
+David is a partner in the Litigation practice and leads the Real Estate Litigation team.
 David has concentrated his practice on complex civil litigation since becoming a lawyer in 1995.

-While David handles a variety of high stakes disputes, he has developed a specialty in litigation related to commercial real estate and the retail industry.
+David and his team have developed a concentration in litigation related to commercial real estate in the retail, office, industrial, and healthcare industries.
 This focus gives him a unique understanding of how to solve problems that arise among owners, developers, managers, landlords, tenants, builders, and contractors.
-Clients hire him to resolve construction and leasing contract disputes, environmental nuisance and toxic tort matters, construction payment and defect claims, easement and right-of-way disputes, and various other disagreements over land use and ownership.
-When appropriate, David leverages his experience toward negotiating early and alternative resolutions to disputes.
+Clients throughout the United States hire AGG’s Real Estate Litigation team to resolve construction and leasing contract disputes, environmental nuisance and toxic tort matters, construction payment and defect claims, easement and right-of-way disputes, and various other disagreements over land use and ownership.
+David often leverages his experience toward negotiating early and alternative resolutions to disputes.

 David is at the forefront of one of the fastest emerging areas of land use and environmental law — litigation over the use and disposal of “PFAS,” man-made chemicals used to make carpet, food packaging, personal care products, firefighting foam, and for many other industrial applications.
 David currently serves as defense counsel to three carpet manufacturing industry clients in PFAS litigation in federal and state court.

 David also has extensive experience handling banking and related lending matters.
-He has particular expertise litigating fraudulent conveyance claims, having chased evasive debtors for banks when real estate development crashed in the late 2000’s.
+He has particular proficiency litigating fraudulent conveyance claims, having chased evasive debtors for banks when real estate development crashed in the late 2000s.

 David is a dedicated community servant, both through AGG and other avenues.
 David chairs the firm’s Community Engagement Committee, directing AGG’s participation in volunteer and charitable activities.
 David also serves on the firm’s Diversity Committee.
-Outside of AGG, David is a Board Member of the Georgia Interfaith Public Policy Council.
-David also serves on The Temple’s Rothschild Social Justice Institute Council and chairs its Anti-Sex Trafficking group.
+Outside of AGG, David has served as a board member of the Georgia Interfaith Public Policy Council.
+David also served on The Temple’s Rothschild Social Justice Institute Council and chaired its Anti-Sex Trafficking group.
 David graduated from the Anti-Defamation League’s Glass Leadership Institute in 2010, has served on the ADL Southeastern Board of Directors, and currently sits on the ADL Civil Rights Committee.

 As the beneficiary of valuable mentorship himself, David devotes significant time to helping young litigators learn from his experience.
 Many AGG attorneys have taken their first deposition, argued their first motion, and/or had their first jury trial on David’s cases.
 David started and runs AGG’s Trial Day litigation training exercise.